NAVIGATION: Student Loans | Medical Students | Physician Salaries | USMLE | MCAT | Health Insurance | CME Online | Medical PDA Software

 • You are no longer enrolled in school (defined as being enrolled less than half time)

-• You must be in the "grace period" of the loan or must be actively repaying your loan.
+• You are in the “grace period” of the loan or actively repaying your loan

-• Most consolidation companies require a minimum loan amount, $10,000 is typical.
+• You are carrying a minimum loan amount, $10,000 is typical

 Federal student loans have advantages over private loans.
 For example, interest on the loan is tax deductable, the loan can sometimes be forgiven for certain types of service, and you can sometimes defer payments on the federal loan if you go back to school.